lijy373/CCLIS/README.md

 [paper](https://arxiv.org/pdf/2403.04599.pdf).
 Our code is based on the implementation of [Co2L](https://github.com/chaht01/Co2L).

 # Training and evaluation
-Similar to previous work[Co2L](https://arxiv.org/abs/2106.14413), CCLIS needs to train a model to learn contrastive representations and then test it with linear evaluation method.
+Similar to previous work [Co2L](https://arxiv.org/abs/2106.14413), CCLIS needs to train a model to learn contrastive representations and then test it with linear evaluation method.
 To run the code, you can run the script `cifar10_200.sh` or follow below two commands:

 ## Representation Learning